 After Six and the Sevens wrapped up, I started thinking about what was next for me.
 I wanted to write and play original music with a new group and I was able to talk some great musicians (and friends) into joining me.
 The new music is a mix of rock, pop, and Americana.
 We recorded our first single in late March and are in the process of recording more music with the intent of releasing an album in 2020.
 Stay tuned.
 For more information, click here.

 Madigan’s Attic got together in 2012 to play a St. Patrick’s Day show.
 We had so much fun we decided to just keep playing and having fun and that’s just what we’ve done.
 People who see us talk about the harmonies.
 We do a collection of music from the 60s through today along with traditional Irish music and the occasional original.

 ABC (Acoustic Bruce and Chrissy)

 For four years I’ve been playing duo gigs with the very talented Chrissy Morgan.
 She has a fantastic voice and she’s even busier than I am!
 We do a genuinely eclectic mix of rock, funk, folk, jazz, standards, Irish, and whatever else pops into our head.

 McSpillin has been playing their mix of Celtic, folk, and Americana music around Metrot Detroit for almost ten years.
 I has been sitting in with them now and again in 2018 and 2019, and in January he became an official member of the band.
-McSpillin can be found at the Gaelic League in Detroit the first Friday of every month.
+McSpillin can be found at the Gaelic League in Detroit the first Friday and Saturday of every month.